jinxynet/jinxynet/README.md

 # About Me
-I’m currently working on improving my web development and database skills, alongside other soft/hard skills useful for working as a developer.
+I’m currently working on improving my web development and database skills, alongside other soft/hard skills useful for working as a web developer.
 I’m looking to collaborate with indie teams or OSS projects <br>
 🌐 https://161981890energypop-tbacw.wordpress.com/

 # My heart